 The best way to learn about a person’s specific Health New England coverage is to contact their insurance provider or speak to a treatment specialist.

 Finding A Rehab Center That Accepts Health New England

 A patient who lives in Connecticut, Massachusetts, or Vermont and is struggling with addiction to alcohol or drugs of abuse should contact us to find out which rehab centers accept their Health New England plan.

 Most probably do, but there may be just one or two that is just right for the patient’s needs.
 We can assist in figuring out insurance coverage and finding addiction treatment using Health New England.

-Treatment for addiction can be expensive, especially if a person needs long-term treatment.
+Treatment for addiction can be expensive, especially if a person needs long-term residential treatment.
 Even with a copay, using Health New England for addiction treatment will cost less than paying out of pocket.

 For more information about using your Health New England plan to pay for addiction treatment, or to be connected with a list of rehab centers which might fit your needs, call us today.